How the langdetect library can easily be improved to accurately recognise luxembourgish text.

 Hurricane Electric’s IPv6 certification is fun.
 The most difficult part was getting OVH to add an ipv6 glue for stereo.lu, their management interface simply doesn’t support it!
 They have the least expensive .lu domains around, but sometimes you get what you pay for.

-installed on debian etch, you might be getting these messages: chkrootkit
+If you have chkrootkit installed on debian etch, you might be getting these messages:

 The following suspicious files and directories were found: